JacobSidanov/JacobSidanov/README.md

 My name is Jacob Sidanov, and I'm an Information Technology student at Rutgers University interested in Cloud Computing and Programming.

 - 🔭 I’m currently working on several certifications related to IT
-- 🌱 I’m currently learning about Cloud platforms such as AWS and automation
+- 🌱 I’m currently learning about Cloud platforms such as AWS and automation platforms like Ansible
 - 📫 How to reach me: jacob.sidanov@rutgers.edu or Jsidanov@yahoo.com